geekdave/www.geekdave.io/src/pages/articles/2019-01-04---Observability-and-the-Trampoline/index.md

 ![hc-sr04 ultrasonic rangefinder sensor](./hc-sr04.jpg)
 https://commons.wikimedia.org/wiki/File:HC_SR04_Ultrasonic_sensor_1480322_3_4_HDR_Enhancer.jpg

 The tutorial is really great and I highly recommend it.
 But if you're in a hurry, here's the gist.
 An HC-SR04 sensor is basically a tiny boombox.
 Those are actually two speakers that you see.
 But instead of thumping out megabass on the low end of the spectrum, these bad boys do the opposite.
 They emit ultrasonic sound -- too high pitched for our ears to pick up.
-Like a radar system, it works by sending a "ping" (sound wave) out, and calculating how much time it takes for it to bounce off of something and return back to a receiver on the sensor.
-Once you have this timing information, you can send it over a wire to a Raspberry Pi.
-On the Raspberry Pi, you write some code that uses some cool physics calculations about how fast sound moves through air to compute the distance to that object, and voila!
+Like a radar system, it's used to send a "ping" (sound wave) out.
+Next, it waits for the sound to bounce off of something and echo back to a receiver on the sensor.
+Using software that we run on the Raspberry Pi, we control when the ping is sent, listen for the echo, and calculate the time difference between the two.
+Once you have this timing information, you use some cool physics calculations about how fast sound moves through air to compute the distance to that object.
+I thought that there must be a way to track changes on these numbers to infer trampoline jumps per-minute, and incentivize some good exercise.

 # Let's Build This